 St Helen's Fort Walk, usually August

-Every year, when the tide is at its lowest, hundreds of people attempt to walk from the east coast of the Isle of Wight (around St Helens) towards one of the Victorian era forts which sits in the Solent.
+Every year, when the tide is at its lowest, hundreds of people attempt to walk from the east coast of the Isle of Wight (around St Helens) towards one of the Victorian era forts that sits in the Solent.
 The event doesn't have an official organiser, seemingly as no-one wants to be blamed or sued.

 There are no risk assessments, chemical toilets, wristbands, tickets, terms and conditions or other such things which events now require.
 The date varies and now tends to spread by social media.
 Needless to say, there are some dangers attached to wandering out into the middle of the Solent...so don't blame us if you take part.